automatically generated captions

 00:11:49 and I can just double click on the file and it will open what I drag the file to the trash can.
 I can delete it.

 00:11:55 So it's very it's a very nice and useful fiction allows me to do what I need to do.
-But it is just I use perfection.
+But it is just a useful fiction.
+But it allows me to see you as a person sitting on the couch.

 00:12:21 You're fooling yourself if you believe that what you're seeing is a true replication of what is there

-00:12:28 when you don't look at so I do think that there is an objective world
+00:12:28 when you don't look. so I do think that there is an objective world

 00:12:32 and I think there is a reality that exists whether or not I.